Malilangwe Wildlife Reserve, Southern Zimbabwe, Zimbabwe

 Five bedroom villa retreat.

 Children of all ages are welcome at the lodge.
-Babysitting services are available, and guides are able to customized activities to suit each family.
+Babysitting services are available, and guides are able to tailor-made activities to suit each family.
 However, in the interest of safety, children’s participation in game activities is at the discretion of the guide.

 Children's activities include: bush walks around camp, baking with chefs, fishing, swimming, stargazing and community visits.